hybridsjs/hybrids/README.md

 }
 ```

-There is no inheritance, no dependency injection or difficult structure - just simple definition.
+It has no inheritance, no dependency injection or difficult structure - just a definition.
 How can we make it
-a web component, but still using it's API?
+a web component, but still using it's simple API?

 ```javascript
 import { define } from '@hybrids/core';